aporlowski/pi-sdr/README.md

 ![RR TGIDS](/images/rr-tgids.png)

 Now edit the trunk.tsv file in the Libre calc app.
 Under `tgid_tags_file` input `bloomington.tsv`.
-This tells the software to youse `bloomington.tsv` to translate the tgids.
+This tells the software to use `bloomington.tsv` to translate the tgids.
 When saving use hte `Use Text CSV format` to keep the file as a tabbed separated file.

 11. Relaunch the program with the same command as in `3.` You will now see the tags at the bottom of the terminal during voice transmissions.
 In this case `DOT-52-SUB`.
-You can yous the descriptions if you prefer.
+You can use the descriptions if you prefer.

 ![Tagged Voice](/images/tagged-voice.png)